Tool Calling

 name

-: The name of the function that the LLM will call.description
+property is the name of the function that the LLM will call. - The

-: A description of what the function does.
-This is used by the LLM to determine if it should call the function.handler
+property is a description of what the function does.
+This is used by the LLM to determine if it should call the function. - The

-: The function that will be called when the LLM invokes the function.
-This is where you can perform any logic you need, such as fetching data from a service or performing a task.
+property is the function that will be called when the LLM invokes the function.
 The function is invoked with anAbortSignal

 and is expected to return aPromise